-Mia is a freelance film-maker, self-shooter, editor, writer and broadcaster.
+Mia is a freelance film-maker (director, producer & cinematographer), editor, researcher, writer and broadcaster.
 Specialising in documentaries and cultural films, Mia's areas of expertise are themes of music, culture, global scenes, education and social justice.
 Mia has made films across the world, including Kenya, Uganda, Morocco, Ghana, Nigeria, India, Palestine, Israel, Berlin and more.
 She has got to know global youth, music and art culture intimately through working with some of today's most cutting-edge artists & curators, visiting emerging art scenes directly and creating content for clients that include WIRED, FACT magazine, Boiler Room, British Council, Adidas, Nike, Dimensions Festival, Conde Nast, Vogue Carhart, Heverlee and more.
 Mia is also Head of Film of music website Stamp The Wax where she uses the platform to expose their large audience to diverse music and scenes .
 Mia is currently based in London via the world, travelling extensively across Africa, Asia and the Middle East, creating films, radio programmes, DJing and running workshops, ranging from films about music culture, fashion, educational peace organisations, social justice movements and everything in between.

 I am Head of Film at music website Stamp the Wax, directing, producing all, as well as shooting and editing many of our films.
 Including documentaries, live sessions and video features.